KananBagaliyev/CodeEditor/README.md

-# LiveTextEditor
+# CodeEditor
-it is a Text editor which is created using html, css and js
+it is a Code Editor which is created using html, css and js